 Depending how much marijuana helps you and what your doctor advises, you can use it to supplement or completely replace painkillers like Percocet.
 Even if you can’t take cannabis alone for pain, you may be able to switch to a drug with fewer risks.

-If you do decide to use medicinal cannnabis as a supplement, make sure to discuss your plans with your doctor.
-When taken with oxycodone, the opioid in Percocet, it can excacerbate the side effects common between both medications.
+If you do decide to use medicinal cannabis as a supplement, make sure to discuss your plans with your doctor.
+When taken with oxycodone, the opioid in Percocet, it can exacerbate the side effects common between both medications.
 You may feel increased drowsiness, cognitive impairment and dizziness.

 Regardless of where you live, you should contact a medical professional before using cannabis medicine.
-Even patients in recreational states can benefit from getting advice from a cannabis-positive practictioner.
+Even patients in recreational states can benefit from getting advice from a cannabis-positive practitioner.